 Summer dormancy is a natural rest period for your lawn.
 When hot dry weather turns your grass golden, don't fret; it will recover with autumn rains.
-Lawn irrigation systems waste water and the run-off pollutes the ponds.
-Save summer watering for your favorite places in the yard and water early in the morning to cut down on evaporation.
+Save summer watering for your favorite places in the yard and water early in the morning to cut down on evaporation